CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 ## Abstract

 I was curious about Microservice Architectures and Technologies like **Docker, Kubernetes, RabbitMQ and Asynchronous Programming**.
-So I developed simple **Microservice via .NET Core 6**.
+So I developed **Microservice via .NET Core 6** using CQRS Design Pattern.

 ## Philosophy